MedadRufus/concordance-proof-reading/combined_quen_output.md

 # Content from: pages01-02.md

 **ABASE.**—a. him that is high, Ez.
 21:26.
-that a. in pride, is able to a., Dan.
+walk in pride, is able to a., Dan.
 4:37.

 **ABASED.**—Exalt himself shall be a., Matt.
 23:12 ; Luke 14:11, 18:14.
 now how to be a., Phil.
 4:12.